MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-02.md

     * Select **F1** or **CTRL+SHIFT+P** to open the command palette.
     * Type "Azure Container Registry".
     * Select the task **Azure Container Registry: Create Registry**.

     :::image type="content" source="media/tutorial-container-apps/visual-studio-code-create-registry.png" alt-text="Screenshot showing how to start creating a new Azure Container Registry in Visual Studio Code." lightbox="media/tutorial-container-apps/visual-studio-code-build-image-01.png":::

     Follow the prompts to create a registry and a resource group:

+    * If you're prompted, select the subscription you want to create resources in for this tutorial.
     * **Registry name**: The registry name must be unique within Azure, and contain 5-50 alphanumeric characters.
     * **Select a SKU**: Select **Basic**.
     * **Create a new resource group**: Select this option to create the resource group.
     * **Resource group**: Create a new resource group named *pythoncontainer-rg*.